rust-lang/reference/src/expressions.md

     the borrow expires.
 If the `&` or `&mut` operators are applied to an rvalue, a temporary value is created; the lifetime of this temporary value is defined by [syntactic rules](#temporary-lifetimes). `&mut` may only be applied to `lvalues` that can be mutated.
+These operators cannot be overloaded.
 * `?`
   : Propagating errors if applied to `Err(_)` and unwrapping if applied to
     `Ok(_)`.
 Only works on the `Result<T, E>` type, and written in postfix notation.

-### Arithmetic operators

-Binary arithmetic expressions are syntactic sugar for calls to built-in traits, defined in the `std::ops` module of the `std` library.
-This means that arithmetic operators can be overridden for user-defined types.
-The default meaning of the operators on standard types is given here.
+### Binary Operators Expressions

+Binary operators expressions are all written with infix notation.

 * `+`
-  : Addition and array/string concatenation.
-    Calls the `add` method on the `std::ops::Add` trait.
+  : Addition.
+Overloaded by the `std::ops::Add` trait.
 * `-`
   : Subtraction.
-    Calls the `sub` method on the `std::ops::Sub` trait.
+Overloaded by the `std::ops::Sub` trait.
 * `*`
   : Multiplication.
-    Calls the `mul` method on the `std::ops::Mul` trait.
+Overloaded by the `std::ops::Mul` trait.
 * `/`
   : Quotient.
-    Calls the `div` method on the `std::ops::Div` trait.
+Overloaded by the `std::ops::Div` trait.
 * `%`
   : Remainder.
-    Calls the `rem` method on the `std::ops::Rem` trait.
+Overloaded by the `std::ops::Rem` trait.

-### Bitwise operators

-Like the [arithmetic operators](#arithmetic-operators), bitwise operators are syntactic sugar for calls to methods of built-in traits.
-This means that bitwise operators can be overridden for user-defined types.
-The default meaning of the operators on standard types is given here.
-Bitwise `&`, `|` and `^` applied to boolean arguments are equivalent to logical `&&`, `||` and `!=` evaluated in non-lazy fashion.

 * `&`
-  : Bitwise AND.
+  : Bitwise AND for integer for integer types, logical AND for `bool` which
-    Calls the `bitand` method of the `std::ops::BitAnd` trait.
+    always evaluates both operands.
+Overloaded by the `std::ops::BitAnd` trait.
 * `|`
-  : Bitwise inclusive OR.
+  : Bitwise inclusive OR for integer types, logical OR for `bool` which always
-    Calls the `bitor` method of the `std::ops::BitOr` trait.
+    evaluates both operands.
+Overloaded by the `std::ops::BitOr` trait.
 * `^`
-  : Bitwise exclusive OR.
+  : Bitwise exclusive OR, logical XOR for `bool`.
+Overloaded by the
-    Calls the `bitxor` method of the `std::ops::BitXor` trait.
+    `std::ops::BitXor` trait.
 * `<<`
   : Left shift.
-    Calls the `shl` method of the `std::ops::Shl` trait.
+    Overloaded by the `std::ops::Shl` trait.
 * `>>`
-  : Right shift (arithmetic).
+  : Arithmetic Right shift for signed integers.
+Logical Right shift for
+    unsigned integers.
+Overloaded by the `std::ops::Shl` trait.
+* `==`
-    Calls the `shr` method of the `std::ops::Shr` trait.
+  : Equal to.
+Overloaded by the `eq` method on the `std::cmp::PartialEq` trait.
+* `!=`
+  : Unequal to.
+Overloaded by the `ne` method on the `std::cmp::PartialEq`
+    trait.
+* `<`
+  : Less than.
+Overloaded by the `lt` method on the `std::cmp::PartialOrd`
+    trait.
+* `>`
+  : Greater than.
+Overloaded by the `gt` method on the `std::cmp::PartialOrd`
+    trait.
+* `<=`
+  : Less than or equal.
+Overloaded by the `le` method on the
+    `std::cmp::PartialOrd` trait.
+* `>=`
+  : Greater than or equal.
+Overloaded by the `ge` method on the
+    `std::cmp::PartialOrd` trait.

 ### Lazy boolean operators